plan-net/core4/docs/source/api.rst

 (see :class:`LoginHandler <core4.api.v1.request.standard.login.LoginHandler>`).

 The client is supposed to send this token or the cookie with each request.
 The token can also be sent as a query parameter.
-For security reason this is not good practice, but possible.
+For security reason this is possible though not good practice.

 The following example demonstrates the login procedure, responses and access to a protected resource using the token::